fluiddyn/transonic/README.rst

 It is based on the following principles:

-- Write Pythonic, readable, modern code (Python >= 3.6) for your scientific /
+- We'd like to write scientific / computing applications / libraries with pythonic, readable, modern code (Python >= 3.6).

-  computing applications / libraries.
+- In some cases, Python-Numpy is too slow.
+However, there are tools to accelerate such Python-Numpy code which lead to very good performances!

+- Let's try to write universal code which express what we want to compute and not the special hacks we want to use to make it fast.
+We just need nice ways to express that a function, a method or a block of code has to be accelerated (and how it has to be accelerated).
+We'd like to be able to do this in a pythonic way, with decorators and context managers.

+- There are many tools to accelerate Python-Numpy code!
+Let's avoid writting code specialized for only one of these tools.

+- Let's try to keep the code as it would be written without acceleration.
+For example, with Transonic, we are able to accelerate (simple) methods of classes even though most of the accelerators don't support classes.

+- Let's accelerate/compile only what needs to be accelerated, i.e. only the bottlenecks.
+Python and its interpreters are good for the rest.
+In most cases, the benefice of writting big compiled extensions (with Cython or in other languages) is negligible.

 - Adding types is sometimes necessary.
-Type annotations is the good place for that.

-- Accelerate/compile only what needs to be accelerated.
-Let's stay in Python for the rest.

-- Let's try to write universal code which express what we want to compute and not the special hacks we want to use to make it run fast.
+In modern Python, we have nice syntaxes for type annotations!
+Let's use them.

-- Let's use both ahead-of-time (AOT) and just-in-time (JIT) compilation modes with an unified simple API.
+- Ahead-of-time (AOT) and just-in-time (JIT) compilation modes are both useful.
+  We'd like to have a nice, simple and unified API for these two modes.

-  * AOT is useful to be able to distribute compiled packages and there are cases more optimizations can be applied.
+  * AOT is useful to be able to distribute compiled packages and in some cases, more optimizations can be applied.

   * JIT is simpler to use (no need for type annotations) and optimizations can be more hardware specific.